 - The Culverts, QH Relations Calculated structure is a more advanced treatment of the flow through a culvert than the Culverts, User Specified QH Relations structure described in the above section.
 The main differences are: - The QH relationships are calculated by the MIKE 1D engine. - The culvert can be assigned a length, friction coefficient, slope and bend loss coefficient in addition to the conventional parameters. - The culvert cross section can be defined by a standard shape (e.g. circle or rectangle).
-A user defined cross section can also be provided as a depth versus width table.
+A user defined cross section can also be provided as a depth versus width table, or an existing cross section can be chosen from the database.